qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

   transparent circle' or 'None')
 * Define vertex :guilabel:`Marker size (in millimeter)`

+.. _curve_offset_tool:

 **Curve offset tool**

-The next 3 options refer to the |offsetCurve| :sup:`Offset Curve` tool in :ref:`sec_advanced_edit`.
+The next options refer to the |offsetCurve| :sup:`Offset Curve` tool in :ref:`sec_advanced_edit`.
 Through the various settings, it is possible to influence the shape of the line offset.
-These options are possible starting from GEOS 3.3.

-* :guilabel:`Join style`: 'Round', 'Mitre' or 'Bevel'
+* :guilabel:`Join style`: specifies whether 'Round', 'Miter' or 'Bevel' joins should be used when offsetting corners
-* :guilabel:`Quadrant segments`
-* :guilabel:`Miter limit`
+* :guilabel:`Quadrant segments`: controls the number of line segments to use to approximate a quarter circle when creating rounded offsets
+* :guilabel:`Miter limit`: Sets the maximum distance from the offset geometry to use when creating a mitered join as a factor of the offset distance (only applicable for miter join style)
+* :guilabel:`End cap style`: controls how line endings are handled;
+  they can be 'Round', 'Flat' or 'Square'.

 **Tracing**